brianwangora/serendipity-motors/README.md

 It has 9 components; App.js, VehicleCard.js, Contact.js, VehicleDetails.js, Header.js, Home.js, Inventory.js, Navbar.js and VehicleForm.js

 it has 4 client-side routes; Home, Contact, Inventory and Add a Vehicle.
+Whereby Inventory has nested routes that point to more information.

 ### 1. Home
 Here the user is presented with information about the dealership and can toggle dark mode or light mode depending on preference.